glesperance/node-rocket/README.md

     |    # Contains all your client side libraries used by your client modules.
     |
     |-- vendors
-    |    # Contains all 3rd party lirbaries used by your application.
+    |    # Contains all 3rd party libraries used by your application.
     |
     |-- views
     |    # Contains all your client jade partial files
     |
-    |-- require.config.json
+    |- require.config.json
+         # This file contains all your custom requireJS modules paths
+         # configuration.
+This is extremely handy to make sure you always use
+         # the latest CDN version of a public module.

 Each files/folders located under the `./client/libs/` directory of your project